Profile profile for McCullaT

 M.A., History, Harvard University, 2012

 Culinary Arts Diploma, Cambridge School of Culinary Arts, 2010

 B.A., Romance Studies, Harvard College, 2004

-I am a historian of the 18th-, 19th-, and 20th-century United States.
-My research explores evolutions in American experiences of race, ethnicity, and gender, especially in conjunction with food and drink.
+I am a historian of the long 20th-century in the United States.
+My scholarship investigates how Americans have used material and visual culture to define race, ethnicity, and gender, especially in the realm of food and drink.

-As historian of the American Brewing History Initiative, I am building an archive of American beer and brewing history, emphasizing stories of homebrewing and craft beer.
-I travel around the country to collect objects, documents and stories from the many talented women and men who make the American brewing industry the most creative in the world.
-These materials live in the collections of the Division of Work and Industry and the Archives Center.
+As the curator of the American Brewing History Initiative, I collect objects, documents, and oral histories from the talented women and men who make the American brewing industry the most creative in the world.

 Semifinalist, Kroos Prize, best dissertation in business history, Business History Conference, 2017

 Honorable Mention, Katz Award, best dissertation in urban history, Urban History Association, 2016

 Finalist, Ralph H. Gabriel Prize, best dissertation in American Studies, American Studies Association, 2016